Leaked video appears to show who Seattle Kraken will pick from Leafs in expansion draft | Offside

-Video appears to show a Seattle Kraken draft pick at Pike Place Market
+Leaked video appears to show who Seattle Kraken will pick from Leafs in expansion draft

 Alexander Kerfoot appears to be the selection for the Seattle Kraken from the Toronto Maple Leafs in tomorrow’s expansion draft.